python/cpython/Doc/library/constants.rst

 .. data:: __debug__

-   This constant is true if Python was not started with an :option:`-O` option.
+   This constant is a truthy value if Python was not started with an :option:`-O` option.
    See also the :keyword:`assert` statement.